MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Choose what to deploy

 You can choose waht product suite to deploy and, within the suite, which Office applications to include.
 Applications that are initially excluded can be added back later, just as applications that are initially included can be removed later.
-For each suite, you can specify what languages and architectures to deploy.
+For each suite, you can decide what languages and architectures to deploy.
 When deciding what to deploy, consider the following:

 - We recommend Office 365 ProPlus for most organizations, as that xx.

-- Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of Office, but we don't recommend it as a best practice.
-If you plan to have two versions of Office on the same computer, you should on when to  transition from legacy Office applications to only Office 365 ProPlus.
+- Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
+If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.
 - Microsoft supports different versions of Project and Visio running alongside  Office 365 ProPlus.
 Customers can use their existing Project and Visio MSI versions, or deploy the Click-to-Run versions that support traditional volume licensing and Office 365 licensing models.
 We recommend xx as a best practice.